 History of Watford Gap services

-Watford Gap has lived through the highs and the lows of the motorway services industry, having been there on day one and still there as the M1 struggles to carry its traffic.
-The services's history is detailed here.
+Watford Gap has lived through the highs and the lows of the motorway service area industry, having been there on day one and still there as the M1 struggles to carry its traffic.
+The service area's history is detailed here.

 Watford Gap's iconic name didn't have a simple birth.
 It is named after a low lying area of land between hills near the village of Watford in Northamptonshire.
 This "gap" has been very handy for transport.